Patrice Ferri

 Patrice Ferri is a retired French association football defender who played professionally in France and Canada.

 In 1981, Ferri, then seventeen, signed an apprentice contract with AS Saint-Étienne.
-During the 1982-1983, he moved to the first team.
+During the 1982-1983 season, he moved to the first team.
 In November 1988, Ferri briefly played for RC Strasbourg before moving to AS Cannes.
 In 1991, he transferred to Sporting Toulon Var for one season before spending the 1992-1993 season with Olympique Lyonnais.
 In 1993, Ferri moved to Canada and joined the Montreal Impact of the American Professional Soccer League.
-In 1993, he was selected as First Team All League.
-In 1995, Ferri moved back to France where he joined Saint-Étienne for one season.
+In 1993, he was selected as First Team All-League.
+In 1995, Ferri moved back to France, where he joined Saint-Étienne for one season.
 He finished his career with AS Poissy.